PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Gold coins were worth enough that instead of merely clipping them, it was worth the time and trouble it took to dip lead into molten gold to create a coin that seemed like gold, but was worth less than silver.
 This presented a conundrum for a shrewd merchant who did not want to be taken advantage of.
 It was insulting to test a customer's coin on the spot, yet painful to take a loss.

 Boltac grabbed a small glass dish and bottle labeled Aqua Fortis from a shelf beneath the counter.
 He carefully poured liquid from the bottle into the dish.
 Then he picked up one of the gold coins, dipped it in the liquid, then examined it carefully.
 If it had turned green, it would have been a sign that the coin was some alloy, or plated lead.
-But this coin remained it's reassuring yellow color.
+But this coin remained its reassuring yellow color.
 With a satisfied grunt, he placed the sound coin on the other side of the dish.

 He tested another gold coin after another, pleased to find that all of them were real.
 Finally only two coins remained.
 When he tested the the second to the last gold coin of the day it did not turn green.
 It did not smoke.
 It did not sizzle or emit a smell like rotten onions.
 Instead, it hissed, came to life and bit his hand.

 Boltac cursed and threw the evil little thing across the room.
 Then he immediately regretted it.
 With surprising speed for a fat man, he scrabbled out from behind the counter and pursued it.
 In the middle of the floor, the gold coin sprouted thin, insect-like legs and scrabbled for purchase against the boards.
 Boltac tried to stomp it and missed.
 He stomped again and again, hopping through his store, knocking over items in a strange sort of destructive dance.
 The coin scrambled under a rack of rope and strips of leather.
 With a roar, Boltac kicked the rack over and brought his booted foot squarely down upon the creature.

 "HA!" he cried in triumph.
 He shambled to the other side of the room, dragging his foot as he went, grinding the creature across the floor, until he was able to reach a set of pliers hanging on the wall.
 Then he bent down and, ever-so-carefully, clamped the edge of the angry, savage coin in the teeth of the pliers.
-It let out another metallic shriek, but Boltac was unmoved by it's pain.
+It let out another metallic shriek, but Boltac was unmoved by its pain.

 He carried the coin into the back, past the foul-smelling bundle of gear he had purchase from Rattick and to a set of iron-bound chests that were sealed with fearsome-looking locks and bolted to the floor.
 The one on the right had a hole in the top of it, sealed with a piece of cork.
 He removed the cork, crammed the coin into the hole -- having to hit it several times with the hammer to convince it to go in -- and then replaced the cork.
 He put his ear to the chest and listened to the evil thing clawing in vain against the wood.
 Only when he heard the "clink" of the coin-creature settling down, did he lift his ear from the chest.